a closer look at EEG

 Because the electrical signals are still quite small, they are amplified (made stronger) so that they can be recorded.
-The activity is recorded on an electroencephalograph either on paper or more usually on computer.
+The activity is recorded on an electroencephalograph (recording machine) either on paper or more usually on computer.

 Neurones – the scientific name for nerve cells.
 The brain is made up of millions of neurones.
 Neurones control all of the body’s functions by communicating using electrical signals.

 The 10-20 system

 When someone has an EEG, a number of electrodes are used (usually 25-30).
 These electrodes are put in specific positions on the person’s head, which means that different electrodes can record the activity from different and known areas of the brain.
 When the technician or doctor is looking at the results of the EEG, they can tell what brain activity is happening, and in which particular part of the brain it is happening in.